Medically reviewed by Kristin Hall, FNP

 The likelihood that you’ll experience acne decreases with age, but that doesn’t mean middle-aged people don’t sometimes struggle with breakouts.

-Pimples happen when pores — the tiny holes in your face — get clogged with oil (also known as sebum), hair, dead skin cells and bacteria.
+Pimples happen when pores — the tiny holes in your face — get clogged with oil (also known as sebum), hair, dead skin cells and bacteria, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

 They’re most common on the face and other oil-prone areas such as your chest, back, neck and shoulders.